lekhanthati/AI-Artist/README.md

 ## Objective:

-Devlop an advaced algorithm that is able to generate human faces without any help or human intervention.
-The primary goal is to leverage the Generative AI techniques and Tensorflow to develop a effictive algorithm that can output accurate images which are hard to distinguish.
+Devlop an advanced algorithm that is able to generate human faces without any help or human intervention.
+The primary goal is to leverage the Generative AI techniques and TensorFlow to develop a effective algorithm that can output accurate images which are hard to distinguish.

 ## Output